 3. Daniel and growing in the Lord.

 I’ve’ always liked the look of Bonsai trees, but never really wanted to buy one.
 This is because their growth is deliberately stunted and the pots in which they grow are never big enough for root systems to spread out.
-Yet perhaps there are times when I am a little like a Bonsai tree as the reliance on my own thinking becomes the pot that stunts growth that could be mine in Jesus.
+Yet sometimes I find myself thinking perhaps there are times when I am a little like a Bonsai tree as the reliance on my own thinking becomes the pot that stunts growth that could be mine in Jesus.